DrBubblez/Work-Planner/README.md

 ## Description

 ```
-This is a simple work planner that allows the user to save events for each hour of the working day.
+This is a simple work planner that allows the user to save events for each
+hour of the working day.
 The current day is displayed at the top of the calendar.
-Each hour is color coded to indicate whether it is in the past, present, or future.
+Each hour is color-coded to indicate whether it is in the past, present, or future.
 ```

 ## Usage

 ```
 The user can enter events into the text area for each hour of the working day.
 The user can then save the event by clicking the save button.
-The event will be saved to local storage and will persist on the page even if the page is refreshed.
+The event will be
+saved to local storage and will persist on the page even if the page is refreshed.
 ```

 ## Technologies